michaelwlt/betterdocs/content/about-us/limitations.md

 - Limits reset at midnight UTC

 ## Rate Limiting
-- Maximum of 15 messages per minute per flash-model
+- Maximum of 15 messages per minute per flash model
-- Maximum of 2 messages per minute per pro-model
+- Maximum of 2 messages per minute per pro model
+- Maximum of 1M tokens per minute
 - Exceeding this limit will result in a temporary block

 ## File Handling